lynchaj/floptini/README.md

 # floptini
 Open Source USB to Floppy Drive Controller for Retrobrewcomputers &amp; hobbyists

-Help Wanted: PC and PIC18F software writers to write code for prototype USB to FDC module
+Help Wanted: PC and PIC18F software writers to write code for prototype USB to FDC module.

+Note: there is no software for this project right now so if you plan to help with software expect to start at the beginning.
+PIC18F experience would be beneficial

 My intent is for this to be an ad-hoc team project with members having various specialities like software, firmware, hardware, disk formats, etc.